Increasing engagement in your health benefit

 Why is offering a health benefit important?

-According to PeopleKeep’s 2024 Employee Benefits Survey, 81% of employees said an employer's benefits package is an important factor in whether they accept a job.
-Health benefits are also the most desired employee benefit, with 92% of employees rating them as important.
+PeopleKeep by Remodel Health's Employee Benefits Survey found that benefits play a major role in attracting talent.
+In the survey, 81% of employees said an employer's benefits package is an important factor when deciding whether to accept a job.
+Health benefits ranked as the most valued benefit, with 92% of employees saying they're important.

-Employee health benefits can also have a positive impact on job satisfaction and staff turnover.
-When engaged employees feel cared for by their employer, they're less likely to look for better opportunities elsewhere.
+Beyond attracting talent, health benefits can improve employee satisfaction and retention.
+When employees feel supported by their employer, they’re more likely to stay engaged and less likely to seek opportunities elsewhere.

 How to increase employee engagement in your health benefit